core-infra-svcs/dashboard-api-go/client/docs/ApplianceApi.md

 ## GetNetworkApplianceTrafficShapingUplinkBandwidth

-> map[string]interface{} GetNetworkApplianceTrafficShapingUplinkBandwidth(ctx, networkId).Execute()
+> InlineResponse20017 GetNetworkApplianceTrafficShapingUplinkBandwidth(ctx, networkId).Execute()

-Returns the uplink bandwidth settings for your MX network.
+Returns the uplink bandwidth limits for your MX network